paulmuenzner/node-template/README.md

 <!-- LICENSE -->
 ## License

-Distributed under the MIT License.
+Distributed under the GNU General Public License v2.0.
 See [LICENSE](LICENSE.txt) for more information.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>